This article is intended for anyone getting married at San Francisco City Hall, but primarily couples considering

 If they position themselves in the less desirable direction I will try to ask them to switch direction.

 Judges are retired people that have spent their lives in a position of authority.
 It is not uncommon for my polite request to be ignored or refused.

 Sometimes they’ll be in such a serious hurry that they’ll begin the ceremony the second they are out of the elevator!

 However whichever position the judge decides to stand in, we’ll get awesome pictures no matter what.

 Engagement / ring styling

 If you’d like photographs of your wedding and engagement rings, please let me know ahead of time.
 Styling the rings takes about 10 minutes and I’ll need to add this time to the schedule. ]

 To take good photos of the rings there are a few things I need to do!
 Pop on the macro lens, grab a suitable swatch of fabric, or your florals for background.
 Then also find a light-filled position and find a platform where the rings are at eye level less a few inches from my lens.
 I’ll try a number of creative compositions and take a few dozen shots before reviewing and finding one that’s cool and in focus.

 It takes time for me to do this work!
 Just holler if your rings are an important part of your wedding day and you want photos.
-I never judge, as some City Hall couples don’t exchange rings and some, their rings are unimportant to them.
+I never presume, as some City Hall couples don’t exchange rings and others, their rings are unimportant to them.

 I wouldn’t cut short precious portrait time or family formals time to get these kinds of detail shots.